Airsoft: Equipment

 The guns used in airsoft are typically classified as imitation firearms.
-They have a mechanism for shooting projectiles 6 mm or 8 mm in diameter.
+They have a mechanism for shooting projectiles 6 mm, 6.4 mm, or 8 mm in diameter.

 Airsoft guns are classified according to their operating principle, which can be spring-loaded, electric (battery-powered Automatic Electric Guns, Airsoft Electric Guns or "AEGs"), or gas-powered, which may be referred to as Gas Blowback (GBB) if including blowback features or alternatively Non-blowback (NBB) if they do not.
 Some companies produce full replicas of counterpart grenade launchers which fire a projectile spray of 6 mm pellets by use of a high-powered spring mechanism or a compressed gas propellant (i.e. green gas, propane, compressed air, or CO_{2}).
 There is also a type of airsoft gun that is powered by a single (HPA) high-pressure air tank and a battery pack to power the internal FCU "Fire Control Unit" computer board.
 These guns are often known for their high and adjustable RPS or "Rounds Per Second" and durability.
 These HPA replicas are most often referred to as "PolarStars", although this refers to a popular brand of HPA engines and accessories.

 A typical airsoft gun is noticeably lighter than its "real steel" counterpart due to the use of aluminum alloy and plastic materials, though some have added weights in them for a more realistic feel.
 Japan has specific rules about producing airsoft guns with metal parts, while newer guns, especially those made in Taiwan and Mainland China, have both internal and external parts that are metallic.
 Smoke caps, as well as noise amplifiers, are available for certain airsoft guns to add realism.

 Gas handgun magazines usually contain 10 to 30 pellets in a standard-capacity magazine; however, some are high-capacity magazines and can hold 50 rounds or more.
-In the case of AEG rifles, magazines come in either real-capacity (equivalent to the 30-round capacity of its real steel counterpart), low-capacity (10-50 rounds), mid-capacity (75-160 rounds), or high-capacity (190+ rounds).
+In the case of AEG rifles, magazines come in either real-capacity (equivalent to the 30-round capacity of its real steel counterpart), low-capacity (10–50 rounds), mid-capacity (75–250 rounds), or high-capacity (250+ rounds).
 These magazines have spring followers like in BB guns.
 The high-cap magazines often have a ratchet wheel that can be wound up periodically to force pellets up from the holding chamber of the magazine to the feeding chute.
 Due to loose pellets in the reservoir, they often make a rattling noise when running or walking.
 Some airsoft guns have a battery-powered box or drum magazine that holds thousands of pellets, but these are usually only used and allowed on LMGs (light machine gun) type replicas.

 It is common for owners to "tech" (modify) their guns.
 The majority of gearboxes are made to Tokyo Marui specifications and have aftermarket upgrade parts available commercially.
 Some gearboxes are proprietary in design.
 It is also possible to perform DIY modifications.